Books & Writing

 Through manic scribbling sessions on the edge of my bed during late nights and early morning hours, I sketched out a cast of characters and a world through which I could tell stories that spoke about the events and values of my personal life.
 I created a mythical family and friends – composites based upon real people.
 A young man named Jack Owen, his family, his motel home, and his fictionalized Vancouver-Kingsway neighbourhood all resulted from this.

 September through October of 2002 turned out to be an incredibly productive time for me.
-Not only then did I begin writing the first scenes of what would become Owe Nothing, but I also developed basic outlines for many of the characters who appear in the novel, and a few who don’t.
+Not only then did I begin writing the first scenes of what would become the novel Owe Nothing, but I also developed basic outlines for many of the characters who appear in the novel, and a few who didn’t.
 This burst of activity, seemingly automatic in nature, spurred further ideas for related stories, all of which could occur at different times within the same world as Owe Nothing.
 I was sketching out a new world inside my dog-eared, spiral-bound notebook.